ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 - Writing a malicious pre-commit script to that directory
 - Modifying the global Git configuration to redirect all repositories to use the attacker-controlled hooks path via `core.hooksPath`

+  What makes this technique particularly effective is that it requires no malicious binaries, no new processes introduced to the system, and no modifications to existing executables.
+Every component of the attack — `git.exe`, `sh.exe`, `grep.exe`, `curl.exe` — is a legitimate, signed binary already present on any developer machine running Git for Windows.
+The only artefacts written to disk are a shell script and a configuration change, both of which blend naturally into a developer environment.
+This significantly limits the effectiveness of signature-based antivirus and makes the technique heavily reliant on behavioural detection to identify.

 ## MITRE ATT&CK Mapping